 Is it safe to get my child vaccinated?

 The initial clinical trials did not include children.
 Thus currently, there is no vaccine for children under 16 because more studies need to be completed.
-However, Pfizer’s vaccine has been authorized for emergency use to vaccinate those 16 and older and Moderna’s vaccine those 18 and older.

 Is it safe for pregnant women to get vaccinated?